alexeist/-Internet-Minimalism-Technology/README.md

 6 Version 3.xxx include the Authentication users and spam-filter procedurs.
 This option  closes content of the directory from foriners who do not registered at all.
 See detailed comment in the file (200 rows of php-script)
+7 Version 4.xxxx (or date created after 2021 october) this version uses only one single file (few hundred rows of code).
+The new in this version:
+7.1 uses recursive scan of all directories and subdirectories.
+It mean, that you do not need to copy index.php in every directory to scan.
+All directories are scaned by single file default.php located in the root directory of the site.
+(For use automatic start default.php you need change the .htaccess resp. see example)
+7.2 Have place expanded the methods of select of type of the site: videoteka, biblioteka, annonce board, eshop, or personal 7.3 automatisation of the selection type of the content in one directory.
+You can now public the video in one category with images read the help into the file